Shuffler/elshahawi-android-style/project_and_code_guidelines.md

 ### 2.2.7 Logging guidelines

 VERBOSE and DEBUG logs __must__ be disabled on release builds.
-It is also recommended to disable INFORMATION, WARNING and ERROR logs but you may want to keep them enabled if you think they may be useful to identify issues on release builds.
+It is also recommended to disable INFORMATION, WARNING and ERROR.
 If you decide to leave them enabled, you have to make sure that they are not leaking private information such as email addresses, user ids, etc.

 ### 2.2.8 Class member ordering